-Amla, also known as Indian Gooseberry, is the sour fruit of the Emblica officianalis tree and is found mostly in India as well as tropical southeast Asia.
+Amla, also known as Indian Gooseberry (Phyllanthus emblica), is the sour fruit of the Emblica officianalis tree and is found mostly in India as well as tropical southeast Asia.
 Amla is often pickled or used to make chutney (see below for recipe) and the fruit is the major ingredient in the very popular and healthy jam-like food chyawanprash.
 Amla also adds a nice sourness to otherwise sweet smoothies.

-When purchasing raw Amla Powder make sure the source is from sustainable harvested amalaki trees natively grown in India ensuring no chemicals or pesticides are used in the cultivation.
+When purchasing raw Amla Powder make sure the source is from sustainable harvested amalaki trees natively grown in India ensuring no chemicals or pesticides used in the cultivation.

 Health Benefits of Amla – Indian Gooseberry